In this article we will cover the following issues:

 Plug adaptor into transmitter input.

 Plug mic firmly into adaptor input.
-If you are using a grey lav mic, make sure you are using the provided adaptor.
+If you are using a lav mic with a grey jack, make sure you are using the provided adaptor.
 If you don't, then you won't be recording any audio.

 Plug headphones firmly into the green input on the left side of the camera.